 The other important factor is how much different inputs overlap at the channel output.
-The output overlap of a particular input with other inputs, averaged over all outputs is $H(x \mid \yrv)$.
-Unlike the noise level in a particular input, this overlap can only be calculated with respect to a particular input distribution, because it requires knowledge of the joint distribution of inputs and outputs.
-By averaging over all inputs, we can calculate the average uncertainty about which channel input gave rise to a certain output, $H(\xrv \mid y)$.
-Averaging over both inputs and outputs gives $H(\xrv \mid \yrv)$.
-Channels that have less overlap at the output will tend to transmit more information.
+Unlike the noise level of a particular input, overlap can only be calculated with respect to a particular input distribution, because it requires the joint distribution of inputs and outputs.
+The average uncertainty about which input produced a given output is $H(\xrv \mid \yrv)$.
+Channels with less overlap at the output transmit more information.

 \paragraph{Examples of noisy and non-noisy channels}